Hariz Danial Khallidden: DPMM FC

 In December 2024, he transferred to DPMM FC which played in the Singapore Premier League.
 He made his DPMM debut on 13 January 2025 at home against Lion City Sailors as a second-half substitute in a 2–4 loss.

+At the end of the 2025–26 season, Hariz was deemed surplus to requirements at DPMM and was released from his contract.

 International career

 Hariz received his first callup to the national team for the 2022 World Cup qualification matches against Mongolia in July 2019, alongside nine other uncapped players.
 He played for Brunei in an exhibition match against the BSL All-Stars on 30 March 2021, which ended in a 1–1 draw.
 He made his unofficial debut for the Wasps in a 1–3 defeat to Sabah FC at the Track & Field Sports Complex on 6 September 2023.
 His first international cap came five days later in a 10–0 defeat away to Hong Kong, as a second-half substitute.

 In October 2023, Hariz received a call-up for the national team at the 2026 World Cup qualification matches against Indonesia in a two-legged affair.
 He featured from the start in the first leg at left midfield, directly against Saddil Ramdani and Asnawi Mangkualam and performed admirably, but in the end the Wasps succumbed to a 6–0 defeat.
 Five days later in the return leg at Hassanal Bolkiah National Stadium, Hariz only played for half-an-hour as a substitute for Abdul Azizi Ali Rahman where the Garuda ran out winners by repeating the same score from the previous clash.